jbrule/vcodeAutoMitigate/README.md

  **_Configuration Notes_**:
  1. The `appsListTextFile` parameter should be used when `allApps` is set to `false`.
 It should be a text file with target app IDs on separate lines.
  2. The `cweList` parameter should be a comma separated list of CWEs to target for mitigation.
  3. The `requiredTextInDesc` parameter will search for text in the flaw description.
 The text to search for should be placed in the `requiredText` parameter as an array.
 For example, you can use this to target flaws on a specific cookie from a dynamic scan by including the cookie name.
-To use regular expression matching beging and end with `/` making sure to double `\`.
+To use regular expression matching beginning and end with `/` making sure to double `\`.
  4. The `mitigationType` must be `comment`, `fp`, `appdesign`, `osenv`, or `netenv`.
+ 5. The `module` and `source` parameters cannot be set when `dynamic = true`.
+To use regular expression matching beginning and end with `/` making sure to double `\`.
 ## Credentials File
 The credentials file should be set up as follows:
 ```